Toshio Tada, President

 Dividend yield (Est.)

-We present this Bridge Report reviewing the first half of the fiscal year March 2020 earnings results and other information about TAC.
+We present this Bridge Report reviewing fiscal year ended March 2021 earnings results and other information about TAC.

 1. Company Overview

-TAC Co., Ltd. is known as the "TAC, The Certification School" where university students and working people come to study to increase their chances of passing tests for various certifications and qualifications.
-The Company operates schools throughout Japan that educate students and adults in academic fields necessary to pass certification and Public Officer tests to become Certified Public Accountants, Licensed Tax Accountants, Real Estate Appraisers, Certified Social Insurance and Labor Consultant, Bar Examination, Judicial Scriveners and other professional occupations.
+TAC Co., Ltd. is known as the “TAC, The Certification School” where university students and working people come to study to increase their chances of passing tests for various certifications and qualifications.
+The Company operates schools throughout Japan that educate students and adults in academic fields necessary to pass certification and Public Officer tests to become Certified Public Accountants, Certified Public Tax Accountants, Real Estate Appraisers, Labor and Social Security Attorney, Bar Examination, Judicial Scriveners and other professional occupations.
 In addition, TAC also provides various training programs for corporate clients and conducts publishing business as well.

 TAC Group (9 Consolidated Subsidiaries, 1 Equity Method Affiliated Company, 1 Non-Consolidated Subsidiary / not accounted for by Equity Method)